Monument record MDO6244 - Mound on the Leaze, Wimborne Minster

 Full Description

-34 paces in diameter, 6 ft. in height (Classified under round
+34 paces in diameter, 6 ft. in height (Classified under round barrows) (2)

-This barrow is 33.0m. in diameter and 1.7m. in height.
+This barrow is 33.0m.
+In diameter and 1.7m.
+In height.
 There are on definite traces of a surrounding ditch; it is situated in low lying ground close to a river - like the large probable BA Bowl Barrow' (excavated) of ST 90 SW 22.
 (3)

 SZ 00649952.
-Mound, on The Leaze, Wimborne, lies on the alluvial flood plain of the River Stour, within 30 yds. on the left bank.
+Mound, on The Leaze, Wimborne, lies on the alluvial flood plain of the River Stour, within 30 yds.
+On the left bank.

 A tumulus is situated at the "bottom of a field called Lower Lease", Wimborne, on the north bank of the River Stour, at a place called 'Barrow Pool Shallow' according to Hutchins in 1774.
-An enclosing fence and small plantation, (later destroyed) on this barrow was apparently made by Sir James Hanham (6th Bart 1726-1806) and may provide an explanation for the "circular enclosure" surrounding the barrow seen by R.C.H.M.
-(6)
+An enclosing fence and small plantation, (later destroyed) on this barrow was apparently made by Sir James Hanham (6th Bart 1726-1806) and may provide an explanation for the "circular enclosure" surrounding the barrow seen by RCHM.
+(7)

 The obvious structure, at SZ 00649952, is a mound 33 metres in diameter and 1.7 metres high, with a flattish top 17 metres across.
 There is no evidence of a surrounding ditch.